lampepfl/progfun-wiki/CheatSheet.md

 ## Currying

-Converting a function with multiple arguments in a function with a single argument that returns another function.
+Converting a function with multiple arguments into a function with a single argument that returns another function.

     def f(a: Int, b: Int): Int // uncurried version (type is (Int, Int) => Int)